Publishers warm to e-books on their own terms

 The evolution of the book market is still in its early days, however, and issues like piracy are re-emerging as digital booksellers try to replicate features popular with book-lovers, such as lending, in the digital world.

-A new front has recently opened over Amazon's new Kindle lending library, which allows members of the website's loyalty program known as Prime to borrow a book every month for free.

-The Big Six -- Hachette, HarperCollins, MacMillan, Penguin, Random House and Simon & Schuster -- have all refused to join the lending library, arguing that it devalues books in the eyes of customers.
+The Big Six -- Hachette, HarperCollins (NWSA.O), MacMillan, Penguin, Random House [BERT.UL] and Simon & Schuster (CBS.N) -- have all refused to join the lending library, arguing that it devalues books in the eyes of customers.

-Nourry said Hachette would not join the program even if Amazon offered it a slice of revenue from the lending.

 "It’s not that I am against libraries, or a book being sold and then read by 10 different people, but it's clearly a way invented by retailers to change the balance of power."